hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 In this example, `EExtend` inherits `Age` from `EBase`, which means that `EExtend::Age` is defined.

 As with ordinary class extension, using the `extends` keyword will create a subtype relation between the enums: `EExtend <: EBase`.
-Enum classes support multiple inheritance as long as there is no ambiguity in the names of the constants, and that each enum class uses the same base type:
+Enum classes support multiple inheritance as long as there is no ambiguity in value names, and that each enum class uses the same base type:

 ```EnumClassBox.extends1.hack no-auto-output
 enum class E : IBox {